mayumon/nekorosis/blog_posts/birth_certificate.md

 ## <span style="color:hotpink">dreams</span>

 - extra chat area features (add colours make it cute...)
-- date filter (newest first)
 - search bar
-- fix title formatting to allow more punctuation somehow
-  - date to posts? on json and visually

 - start work on art/videos... areas - maybe add tags?? that would go crazy. wow.
 - theres also the forum idea but tbh not something i really want to deal with myself. i think a chat is enough
 - ensure chat messages are "clean" no script running